ConduitIO/.github/profile/README.md

 And in case you'd like to discuss anything, share your thoughts or simply say hello, you can reach out to us via [Discord](https://discord.meroxa.com/).

 ## Code of Conduct
+We're very eager about creating and maintaining a positive environment for all the contributors.
+Hence, before contributing, please check out our [Code of Conduct](https://github.com/ConduitIO/.github/blob/main/CODE_OF_CONDUCT.md).